Cairnlea

 Table Chart PROFILE FAQ

-Population growth drivers in Cairnlea are slightly above average based on AreaSearch's ranking of recent, and medium term trends
+Population growth drivers in Cairnlea are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, AreaSearch estimates Cairnlea's population at around 10,045 people.
-This reflects a growth of 7 people since the 2021 Census, which reported a population of 10,038.
-The current estimate is based on AreaSearch's examination of latest ERP data release by ABS (June 2024) and address validation since the Census date.
-This results in a density ratio of 2,277 persons per square kilometer, above national averages assessed by AreaSearch.
-Over the past decade, Cairnlea has shown resilient growth patterns with a compound annual growth rate of 0.2%, outpacing its SA3 area.
+Based on ABS population updates and AreaSearch validation, the estimated population of Cairnlea as of Feb 2026 is around 10,045.
+This reflects an increase of 7 people since the 2021 Census, which reported a population of 10,038.
+The current population was inferred from AreaSearch's estimate following examination of ABS's ERP data release in June 2024 and address validation since the Census date.
+This results in a density ratio of 2,277 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Cairnlea has shown resilient growth patterns with a compound annual growth rate of 0.2%, outpacing the SA3 area.
 Overseas migration contributed approximately 66.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation methods from LGA to SA2 levels.
-Based on aggregated SA2-level projections, the Cairnlea statistical area (Lv2) is expected to increase by 1,793 persons to reach a total population of around 11,838 by 2041.
-This reflects an overall increase of approximately 17.9% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Projecting forward with demographic trends, an above median population growth is expected for the suburb of Cairnlea, with a projected increase of 1,793 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 17.9% over the 17 years.

 Frequently Asked Questions - Population